bear-evans/bear-evans/README.md

 <a href="mailto:thebrickdwarf@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" /></a>   <a href="https://www.linkedin.com/in/bear-evans-48872a20a/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 </p>

 Howdy, the name's Bear.
 I am a full-stack web developer, writer, and gaming enthusiast attending Ohio State University.
 I approach each project with the aim of writing clear, human-readable code that provides a clean and enjoyable experience for the user.
-When not working on a project, I spend my time weightlifting, brewing ciders, and getting lost on Wikipedia.
+When not working on a project, I spend my time weightlifting, brewing ciders, and slowly driving plants to suicide under the guise of gardening.

 ## 🐻 More Bear Bites 🐻
 * I am currently attending the OSU Digital Bootcamp.